Kelsey Piper: Education and career

 Around 2010, while in high school, Piper developed an interest in the rationalist and effective altruism movements.
 She later studied at Stanford University, where she majored in Symbolic Systems.
 At Stanford she became a member of Giving What We Can, pledging to donate 30% of her lifetime income to charity, as well as founding the student organization Stanford Effective Altruism.
-After graduating from Stanford in 2016, Piper worked as the head of the writing team at Triplebyte, until she left to join Vox as a staff writer.
+After graduating from Stanford in 2016, Piper worked as the head of the writing team at Triplebyte, before joining Vox as a staff writer.

 Future Perfect

 Since 2018, Piper has written for the Vox column Future Perfect, which covers "the most critical issues of the day through the lens of effective altruism".
-Piper is concerned about global catastrophic risks, and treats journalism as a way to popularize these risks and advance the cause of addressing them, which is part of effective altruism's broader concern regarding the relevance of immediate action.
-Specifically, Piper has discussed the possibility that society is living on a historical precipice, where immediate action needs to be taken to avoid global catastrophic risks, and what implications that has for effective altruism and her own journalism.
+Piper is concerned about global catastrophic risks, and treats journalism as a way to popularize these risks and how to mitigate them, aligning with effective altruism's broader concern of identifying the most effective interventions to improve the world.
+She has also explored the ethical dilemmas and trade-offs involved in prioritizing certain risks over others.
+Piper argued that the 21st century may be the most pivotal in human history, due to unprecedented existential risks, such as from advanced artificial intelligence and engineered pandemics.
+She discussed what implications it holds for effective altruism and her own journalism.

-Piper was an early responder to the COVID-19 pandemic, discussing the risk of a serious global pandemic in February 2020 and recommending measures such as mask-wearing and social distancing in March of the same year.
+Piper discussed the risk of the COVID-19 pandemic in February 2020 and recommended measures such as mask-wearing and social distancing in March of the same year.
 Since then, she has discussed the societal risk posed by inaccurate study preprints and analyzed the impact of the pandemic on the historical scale, deeming it one of the ten deadliest in human history.

+In November 2022, Piper published an article on a direct-message interview with Sam Bankman-Fried after the bankruptcy of FTX.

+In May 2024, Piper reported on OpenAI's practice of requiring departing employees to sign lifelong agreement forbidding them from criticizing OpenAI, or even acknowledging the existence of the agreement.
+According to Piper, OpenAI threatened to cancel departing employees' vested equity (or to prevent them from selling it) if they refused to sign the agreement.
+OpenAI's CEO, Sam Altman, claimed that he was unaware of the provision about equity cancellation.
+Piper later published leaked documents and emails challenging this claim.